theholy7/theholy7.github.io/_posts/2025-05-22-keep-it-simple.md

 You are not wrong, but I urge you to keep it simple.

 Keeping it simple at the start is a powerful tool.
-It won’t stop you from bringing in change later, and it gives you time to focus on what is truly important: listening.
+It won't stop you from bringing in change later, and it gives you time to focus on what is truly important: listening.

 Each company is different, shaped by its people and the business context.
 When you listen you give yourself a chance to learn.